Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     * Set the ANT_HOME environment variable to the installation location.
 Due to some issues with the current versions of the _Ant_ installation, you may need to to set ANT_HOME to `/usr/local/Cellar/ant/1.10.11/libexec` where _1.10.11_ is the version of _Ant_ installed.
 3. If not already installed, install the XCode command-line tools.
     * `xcode-select install`
 4. Prepare to use `brew` to install OpenCV.
 To do this, you will configure the OpenCV installation to include the Java libraries.
-Do do this, you will edit the `brew` _formula_ (the instructions `brew` uses to do the installation.
+This is done by editing the `brew` _formula_ (the instructions `brew` uses to do the installation.
     * `brew edit opencv`
     * In the text editor that opens, make the following changes.
         * Find the line `-DBUILD_JAVA=OFF` and change it to `-DBUILD_JAVA=ON`